BlockScience/cats/README.md

     * Can be used for data pipeline validation

 ### Next Steps:
-* Replace s3 with Filebase for Content-Addressable Storage in order to remove ipfs client from cluster
+1. Replace s3 with Filebase for Content-Addressable Storage in order to remove ipfs client from cluster workers
-* Implement CATnode:
+2. Implement CATnode:

-  * Options:
+    A.Options:
-    * CATsVM Disk Image
+      * CATsVM Disk Image (Ubuntu)
-    * CATsContainer (Alpine Linux)
+      * CATsContainer using docker:latest container (Alpine Linux)

-* CAT Factory to produce new plants such as Dask SaaS
+    B. Add dependencies to Terraform one CATnode exists
+4. Produce new SaaS Plants with CAT Factory

 ### Long-Term Vision:
   * CATs are intended to be executed on a peer-to-peer (p2p) mesh network client
-  * CATs is intended to enable the offering of Web2 cloud services as Web3 smart contracts by Content-Addressing the entire service
+  * CATs is intended to enable the offering of Web2 cloud services (SaaS, PaaS, IaaS) as Web3 peers / smart contracts by Content-Addressing the entire Cloud Service Model for such services